mcclearyj/cweb_psf/README.md

 PSF characterization code repository for COSMOS-Web lensing working group.

-`environment.yml` is @mcclearyj's Conda environment for this project; it may serve as an example for other users.
+`environment.yml` is @mcclearyj's Conda environment for this project; it may serve as an example for other users -- TO BE UPDATED

 ### get_jwst_psf.py ###